NickM13/Chronovox-Studio/README.md

-# Voxel-Model-Editor
+# Chronovox Studio
-Open sourced Voxel Model Editor, written by Nick Mead
+Open sourced Voxel Editor, written by Nick Mead

 ***This project has only been tested on Windows 10, a port to Linux will come later***